deciduously/music/post.md

 Now we can produce the 12 transpositions of major scale from C - just pick any note of the keyboard and count up the same intervals.
 However, this pattern of white and black repeats all the way up and down the whole length of the keyboard - what if we didn't start at C?

 If you start on any other white key and count up one octave skipping all the black keys, you will get a *different* diatonic scale than a major scale.
-These scale variations are called [`Modes`](https://en.wikipedia.org/wiki/Mode_(music)#Modern_modes), and while high-school me was terrified of and terrible at whipping out arbitrary ones on a brass instrument from memory (mental math is *not* one of my talents), they're easy to work with programmatically (and much less stressful).
+These scale variations are called [Modes](https://en.wikipedia.org/wiki/Mode_(music)#Modern_modes), and while high-school me was terrified of and terrible at whipping out arbitrary ones on a brass instrument from memory (mental math is *not* one of my talents), they're easy to work with programmatically (and much less stressful).

-The major scale is also known as the [`Ionian mode`](https://en.wikipedia.org/wiki/Ionian_mode).
+The major scale is also known as the [Ionian mode](https://en.wikipedia.org/wiki/Ionian_mode).
 This is the base mode, each other is some offset from this scale.
 As we've seen, the key you need to start on to play this mode with no black keys (accidentals) is C.

-The natural minor scale, is obtained by starting at A4 and counted up white keys, is called the [`Aeolian mode`](https://en.wikipedia.org/wiki/Aeolian_mode).
+The natural minor scale, is obtained by starting at A4 and counted up white keys, is called the [Aeolian mode](https://en.wikipedia.org/wiki/Aeolian_mode).
 Try it yourself on the diagram - march on up the white keys from A4 to A5:

 ```txt
 whole, half, whole, whole, half, whole, whole